grafioschtrader/grafioschtrader/backend/README.md

 mvn clean install -Dmaven.test.skip=true
 ```
 ### application.properties
 GT has some properties in the configuration file **backend/grafioschtrader-server/src/main/resources/application.properties**.
-The following properties must be checked and maybe changed:
+The properties which settings starts with *ENC* must have a new value and other properties should be checked:
 - spring.datasource.url
 - spring.datasource.username
 - spring.datasource.password